violazhong/violazhong.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: default
+title: Viola Zhong
 ---
 <!-- ## About Me -->

 <img class='profile-picture' src='violazhong.jpeg' width="225" height="300">

+## About Me

-### I'm a technology fellow at New York City Commission on Human Rights.
-My research focuses on fairness in machine learning, and algorithm accountability.
-I'm also very interested in the housing issue in New York City.
+I'm a technology fellow at [New York City Commission on Human Rights (NYCCHR)](https://www1.nyc.gov/site/cchr/index.page).
+My research focuses on algorithmic fairness.
+Before NYCCHR, I acquired my master degree of Urban Informatics in [Center for Urban Progress and Science](http://cusp.nyu.edu/), [New York University](https://www.nyu.edu/).
+Prior to NYU, I worked as a marketing manager for [a technology startup](https://www.chinatravelnews.com/article/95549) in China.

-### As you might find out, this website is still kind of in the nutshell, and this headshot obviously is too huge.
-But anyway, I'll catch up and upload some of my projects as well as share some resources I find useful during my own research, hopefully in the short forthcoming future.
-### Any thoughts or ideas are welcomed to tell me.
-You can contact me via my github: github.com/violazhong.
-Thanks.
+You can email me via: xz1809 [at] nyu [at] edu.

+## My Projects
+1. Can Machine Be Taught that Emily and Greg are more employable than Lakisha and Jamal?
+2. Reassessing COMPAS Recividism Algorithm Bias in Florida: A Comparison Study with ProPublica
+3. Piercing the New York City Landlord Corporate Veil
+4. New York City Property Tax Inequality Between the Rich and the Poor

+I'll add the above project reports and upload source code gradually.

+## About Algorithmic Fairness
+I'll add some references gradually.